 Milton Keynes has an excellent private taxi network – they are quick, send you text messages so you can track your driver (similar to Uber).
 Uber is not generally used in the Milton Keynes area.
 You can pay cash for taxis – if you want to pay with a credit card check with the taxi company whether they accept them when you call to book (it may be necessary to download their app to pay by card).

 Before you arrive at Cranfield it is worth checking the information you have been sent about where you need to be on the campus and instruct the taxi driver accordingly.
 This is important because it is a very big campus, and taxis often stop at the main reception, which could be some way from where you need to be.

 Buses between Milton Keynes and Cranfield campus

 There are also buses from Milton Keynes Station and Coachway to the University – see the Uno bus timetable.
 These leave about every 30 minutes and take about an hour.
-The fare is about £6 (or if you have a Cranfield student card about £1.50).
+The fare is about £6 (or if you have a Cranfield staff or student card about £1.50).

 Just reverse the guidelines here if you are travelling in the other direction (ie Cranfield University campus to London or to an airport).
 There are a few really useful links as well as the ones already included above, such as The Trainline, National Rail, and Transport for London journey planner